We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 Water Output

-Even though an RO faucet will dispense water quickly, it refills the storage tank at the relatively slow rate of about 50 gallons per day.
+Even though an RO faucet will dispense water quickly, traditional tank-style systems refill the storage tank at a relatively slow rate, often around 50 to 75 gallons per day under ideal pressure and temperature conditions.
 That translates into a water output of about 1 gallon every 30 minutes.
-With that in mind, you need to be selective about when to use water from the RO tap.

 Wastewater

 One criticism of reverse osmosis water filtration systems is that they create a lot of wastewater.
-Unlike standard filters, which remove solid contaminants as the water passes through the filter, reverse osmosis filters remove those contaminants in liquid form, creating wastewater called brine.
-A conventional RO system can produce a staggering amount of brine—between 3 and 25 gallons per 1 gallon of purified water.
-With this in mind, look for RO systems that have a low ratio of wastewater to purified water.
+Unlike standard filters, which trap solid contaminants as water passes through, RO membranes reject dissolved solids in liquid form, creating wastewater called brine.
+Older or budget systems can produce several gallons of brine—sometimes 3 or 4 gallons or more—for every gallon of purified water

 Tank Size